AdobeDocs/campaign-standard.pt-BR/help/rn/using/documentation-updates.md

 Seção adicionada aos diferentes tipos de usuários de Adobe Campaign.
 [Leia mais](../../administration/using/users-management.md)

 O Guia do Fluxo de Trabalho foi reorganizado e estendido.
-Descubra com facilidade como [criar](../../automating/using/building-a-workflow.md) e [executar](../../automating/using/about-workflow-execution.md) um workflow, como [direcionar](../../automating/using/targeting-data.md) e [gerenciar](../../automating/using/targeting-data.md#enriching-data) os dados, como [importar dados](../../automating/using/importing-data.md)[](../../automating/using/using-workflow-data.md) e como usar os dados do fluxo de trabalho para atualizar o banco de dados ou enviar deliveries.
+Easily find how to [build](../../automating/using/building-a-workflow.md) and [execute](../../automating/using/about-workflow-execution.md) a workflow, how to [target](../../automating/using/about-targeting-activities.md) and [manage](../../automating/using/about-targeting-activities.md#enriching-data) your data, how to [import and export](../../automating/using/about-data-import-and-export.md) data, and how to use workflow data to update the database or to send deliveries.

 O cálculo do indicador de relatório agora está disponível para relatórios dinâmicos, incluindo descrição completa e fórmula de cálculo.
 [Leia mais](../../reporting/using/indicator-calculation.md)